 If the RBAC user's scope coverage type is "Providers and Consumers," the user cannot manage custom iptables rules.
 To allow access to custom iptables rules, the scope coverage type must be "Providers Only."
-For more information, see "Role-based Access Control" in .

 Permitted Rule Writing Combinations

 The following table explains the valid rule combinations between providers and consumers.